-Electives: minimum 9 credit hours
+Electives: minimum 10 credit hours

 Any regular 7000 or 8000 level EPID or BIOS course can be used to fulfill the elective requirements.
-Some courses outside the department may also count; however, those courses need approval by your advisor.
-If in doubt, discuss your planned choice of electives with your advisor, the departmental graduate coordinator or the MPH coordinator and make sure you obtain approval.
+Suitable 7000 and 8000 level courses outside the department can also be taken as elective.
+In general, other courses within CPH are acceptable and courses across the university are acceptable if they cover areas pertinent to Epidemiology.
+Before taking any such electives, discuss them with your advisor and departmental graduate coordinator to obtain approval.